 In addition, they must have a minimum GPA of 3.0.

 To apply, you must complete the standard SIP application and indicate in your cover letter that you are applying for CCSEP.
-The application deadline has been extended to January 24, 2014 at 11:59 pm EST. Letters of reference must be received by January 31, 2014 at 5 pm EST.
+The online application will open mid-November 2016.
+The CCSEP application deadline is January 4, 2017, and the deadline for references is January 9th.

-IMPORTANT: In item 9 on the Summer Internship Program application, Preferred Institute/Center (IC) or Program, please be certain to select CCSEP.
+IMPORTANT: In item 9 on the Summer Internship Program application, SIP Subprogram Selection, please be certain to select CCSEP.

 How will the program work?

 The exact dates for the summer experience will be negotiated between each community college intern and his/her PI.
-However, all interns in the CCSEP program will be required to be on campus during the core program period: the first week of June to August 8, 2014.
+However, ALL interns in the CCSEP program will be required to be on campus during the core program period: from June 5, 2017 to August 11, 2017.
 Summer internships are full-time positions; interns are expected to devote a minimum of 40 hours per week to their projects and training.
 In return, interns receive a stipend, determined by educational level.
 Funds for local transportation to and from the NIH will be provided as well.

 During the summer, the NIH Office of Intramural Research & Training will offer workshops and seminars, focused specifically on community college students, that cover career and professional development topics.
 Examples of planned activities include an orientation to the NIH; writing and oral presentation skills workshops; career advising; and workshops on scientific skills such as basic science writing, keeping a lab notebook, and understanding scientific ethics.
 Attendance at these CCSEP group activities will be required.
 At the end of the summer, each participant in the CCSEP will be expected to present his/her work at Summer Poster Day.

 Table comparing CCSEP and other summer programs at the NIH